ebbanimer/Walking-Dead-Game/README.md

 ## Game execution
-When the application runs, the user will see a JFrame containing four JPanels.
-One JPanel has a JCombobox where the user selects a game character (Rick, Michonne, Eugene, or Daryl).
-These are sorted by name using the Streams API.
-Once the user has selected a character, the second JPanel will display an image of the chosen character together with the character's weapon.
-The characters are built using a factory method pattern.
-The third JPanel will display an animation of a zombie that is increasing or decreasing.
-Start Game and Instructions will be the two buttons on the fourth JPanel.
-If the user clicks on Instructions, the user will see a JOptionPane containing the instructions for the game, which are:

--The character will collect food items by moving using the arrow keys.
--If the character gets too close to a zombie, the character will die, and it is game over.
--If the character collects all the food before the time is up (30 seconds), the character wins and will have the choice to go to the next level.
-Otherwise, the game is canceled.
--In level two, the character will battle against 10 zombies and will have 10 foods to collect.

-If the user clicks on the Start Game button, a new JFrame will be displayed containing three JPanels.
-There is a GamePanel, a ButtonPanel, and a StatsPanel.
-The GamePanel will display a small image of the chosen character, five zombies, and five food items.
-The zombies are moving simultaneously, the food items are still, and the character will be moving around using arrow keys.
-When a character collides with a food item, the food item will disappear from the GamePanel and the score will increase by one point.
-If the character collides with a zombie, the game is over.
-The same concept goes for level two, but level two will have 10 food items and 10 zombies.
-The second JPanel will contain the stats for the game, which are time counting down, score, food left, and zombies.
-These will be updated throughout the game.
-The third JPanel will contain three buttons: one for exiting the game, and one for ending the game.
-If the user clicks on End Game, the timer will stop and the key listener will be disabled.
-If the user clicks on Exit Game, the JFrame will be disposed of, but the StartView is still displayed so the user can have the option to select another character and run the game again.
-There is only one way for the player to exit the game, which is by clicking on this button.
+When the application starts, a JFrame will pop up where the user can select a character, inspired by The Walking Dead.
+The user will be able to view the chosen character, read instructions, and start the game.
+The character-list is sorted by Streams API and produced using factories.
+Once the player starts the game, a new JFrame will appear, containing five moving zombies to avoid, five foods to collect, the chosen character which can be moved by using the keys.
+There will be a timer counting down and a JPanel which will display current stats and time left.

+If the user wins, i.e. collects all food items within the time-frame, it will have the option to continue to level two, which will have 10 foods and 10 zombies.
+If the user gets hit by a zombie, it will die and the game is over.
+If the timer runs out, the game will be over.
+If the user desires to end the game or exit the game, there are two separate buttons for this.

+The user will be able to access the JAR-file from the target folder using "java -jar project-1.0-SNAPSHOT.jar".